rehive/docs-portal/content/extensions/get-started/introduction.md

 weight: 1
 ---

-In addition to the core platform, Rehive offers several extensions that can be used to extend platform functionality.
-They are designed to work alongside the platform in order to provide additional functionality like cryptocurrency compatibility, notifications, and rewards.
+In addition to the core platform, Rehive offers several officially supported and maintained extensions that can be used to extend platform functionality.
+These extensions are designed to work alongside the platform to provide additional functionality like cryptocurrency compatibility, notifications, and rewards.

 A full list of extensions can be found below: